 Now, imagine using these kinds of predictions for real world analysis – earthquake predictions; political outcomes; medicine prices; stock market analysis.
 Given a monetary incentive, people will be motivated to predict their outcomes as accurately as possible – so they’ll research, learn, and improve.

 That’s what Augur aims to be: an early warning system – for everything.
 Riding off the backs of concepts proposed by James Surowiecki, Charles Mackay and Francis Galton, Augur gains accurate predictions about future events by letting people bet on their ideas.

-Before we get into what makes Augur unique, let’s take a step back and talk about tokens – what they are, how they work, and how mining it all ties in with Ethereum decentralized blockchain and smart contracts.
+Before we get into what makes Augur unique, let’s take a step back and talk about tokens – what they are, how they work, and how cloud mining it all ties in with Ethereum decentralized blockchain and smart contracts.

 Tokens – A Standin for Assets

 If you mine Ethereum, you’re already familiar with the concept of tokens – Ether is a kind of token.
 Tokens are fairly easy to understand – they’re a representation of something we attribute value to.
 We’ve used them for trade since 1400 AD – where we took stones and carved them into disks – to represent other goods, and now in 2017, we’re using them to represent property in the digital currency world.

 Tokens can represent any asset.
 Imagine a world where you could grab a token that gives you a week’s worth of produce from the farmer’s market, or a little digital token that is redeemable for a download from your favourite artist.
 And even better, you don’t need to physically store tokens – they live on the cloud, or in your machine, or even on your phone – or more accurately, in your Ethereum wallet.